IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Using an IAM Role with EC2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are hosting Dataverse on an AWS EC2 instance alongside storage in S3, it possible to use IAM Roles instead of the credentials file (the file at ``~/.aws/credentials`` mentioned above) .
+Please note that in this case you will need anyway the config file to specify the region.
 For more information on this option, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html

 Configure Dataverse to Use AWS/S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^